12 Ways to Reduce Digital Shopping Cart Abandonment (With Examples)

 A large number of online shoppers –up to 70% according to Statista– abandon carts and there’s no way to completely change that.
 But we can seek to understand how many shopping carts are abandoned on average, why cart abandonment happens, and where there’s room for improvement.

 For example, Baymard averaged the results from 44 studies and found that 50% of shoppers will abandon carts because of high extra costs like shipping, tax, and fees.
+They also found that 28% won’t buy when they are required to create an account to complete the checkout.

-It’s the number of completed transactions divided by the number of initiated transactions, subtracted from 1, and multiplied by 100.
+The shopping cart abandonment rate formula is the number of completed transactions divided by the number of initiated transactions, subtracted from 1, and multiplied by 100.

 Reasons for Shopping Cart Abandonment